wavefrontHQ/opentelemetry-examples/DOTNET-example/README.md

 The collector is now running and listening to incoming traces on port 4317.

 Our next step is to start our application either from the CLI or from our IDE.
-All that is left for us to do at this point is to visit ```https://localhost:7205``` and refresh the page, triggering our app to generate and emit a trace of that transaction.
+All that is left for us to do at this point is to visit ```localhost``` and refresh the page, triggering our app to generate and emit a trace of that transaction.
 When the trace data collected from the OpenTelemetry collector are ingested, we can examine them in the Tanzu Observability user interface.